 Flame Keepers started in 2002 when Jeremy Hall, the head dean, became concerned over the spiritual low that often follows Week of Prayer.
 As he sat at his desk, deep in thought as to how to keep the fire going, Richard Ongwela, boys' club pastor, came by.
 It was a divine appointment.
 As Hall and Ongwela shared the same concern and talked extensively about their ideas for keeping the campus spiritually vibrant, Flame Keepers was born-a grass-roots, dorm-based, student-led, hall-by-hall, Bible study group.

-Hall and Ongwela chose a group of young men, committed to spiritual leadership, to be lay pastors in the dorm on various halls.
-These Flame Keepers are assigned, two per hall, to reach out to struggling students, conduct Bible studies, and facilitate prayer.
+Hall and Ongwela chose a group of young men, committed to spiritual leadership, to be lay pastors in the

 Boys study Bible truths together.